dalyIsaac/Whim/.github/pull_request_template.md

 <!--
-* Thanks for submitting a Pull Request.
+* Thanks for submitting a pull request.
-* Before making this Pull Request, please make sure that there's a
+* Before making this pull request, please make sure that there's a
 * corresponding bug or feature request which can be associated with this Pull
 * Request.
 -->